How to make your voice sound better

 Illustration of a woman with a lovely voice speaking

-Personally, though, I can’t stand the sound of my own voice.
+Funnily enough, I can’t stand the sound of my own voice.
 I cringe every time I hear a recording of it.
-I wonder if even someone like Viola Davis or Sam Elliott feels the same way about the million-dollar-worthy sounds that come out of their mouth.
+I wonder if even people like Viola Davis or Sam Elliott feel the same way about the million-dollar-worthy sounds that come out of their mouths.
 After all, humans seem to have a natural inclination to dislike our own voices.

 There lies the first step to making your voice sound better: remember that it doesn’t sound as bad as you think.
 You’re the harshest critic of your own voice.
 Other people almost certainly like it more than you do, assuming they think about it at all (which they probably don’t).

 But maybe acceptance doesn’t cut it for you.
-Maybe you’re interested in polishing those pipes; in making your voice sound more attractive, more commanding, more persuasive.
-Maybe you lead tons of meetings, give presentations often, need to record professional-sounding voiceover, or find yourself in conversations thinking, I wish this person was paying more attention to me.
+Maybe you want to polish those pipes and make your voice more attractive, more commanding, more persuasive.
+Maybe you lead tons of meetings, give lots of presentations, need to record professional-sounding voiceovers, or find yourself in conversations thinking, I wish this person was paying more attention to me.

 Whatever the case, you’re here to learn how to make your voice sound better.
 And as a virtual receptionist company—a team of vocal experts who converse, comfort, and convince all day—we here at Ruby are happy to help.